vryy/prisma/README.md

 Customized Kratos kernel which works with Python 2 on Linux and Android.
-Maintained by Bui, Hoang-Giang Bui.
+Maintained by Bui, Hoang-Giang.